-Drowning Ghost – aka Strandvaskaren – is a 2004 Swedish slasher horror feature film directed by Mikael Håfström from a screenplay by Lars Yngwe ‘Vasa’ Johansson and Håfström.
-It stars Rebecka Hemse, Jesper Salén and Jenny Ulving.
+Drowning Ghost – aka Strandvaskaren – is a 2004 Swedish slasher horror feature film directed by Mikael Håfström from a screenplay written by Lars Yngwe ‘Vasa’ Johansson and Håfström.
+The movie stars Rebecka Hemse, Jesper Salén and Jenny Ulving.

 One year ago, disturbed intern Rebecka committed suicide during the anniversary speech of the arrogant Dean, and her deranged father escaped from the mental institution where he was lodged.
-Student Sara is preparing a composition about the tragic legend, and finds new evidences compromising the name of a traditional local family and top contributor of Hellestad.
+Student Sara is preparing a composition about the tragic legend and finds new evidence compromising the name of a traditional local family and top contributor of Hellestad.

 Meanwhile, two new arrivals, Leo and Felix, become close to Sara and her roommate Therese, and students and staffs are vanishing in the place…